-Hausman, Rhode, and Wieland (2019), focusing on the farm sector, show that an indebted farm sector led the recovery.
-They claim that the unexpected debt deflation produced by the depreciation of 1933 created a redistribution to sectors with a higher marginal propensity to consume.
+Hausman, Rhode, and Wieland (2019) show that the farm sector led the recovery.
+They claim that the increase in traded crop prices produced by the devaluation of 1933 created an income redistribution to indebted, high marginal propensity to consume farmers.
 In this paper, we focus on the whole exporting sector of the US, showing that the paths of the decay and recovery are also present, for example, in the manufacturing sector.
-The depreciation not only produced inflation, but also an actual increase in the real income of the exporting sector relative to the nontradable sector and its nontradable costs (wages).
+The depreciation produced not only inflation, but also an actual increase in the real income of the exporting sector relative to the nontradable sector and its nontradable costs (wages).
 This real income growth can explain the increase in spending in the tradable cities.
 Moreover, we show that exporting sectors were particularly affected by the events of 1931, which can explain why the farm sector had relatively higher debt by March 1933.

-We contribute to this literature by providing a clearer identification strategy, by exploiting cross sectional variation within the US and testing the main effects in periods with exogenous shocks.
-The exposure measure built for this paper, which has city-and time-specific variation, and the large and monthly panel of cities' economic activity allow us to control for common time effects in the US and evaluate relative differences in a very short window.
-This setting provides a clean identification relative to the other evidence of the events of the Great Depression.
-We show that fluctuations in the exchange rate were key not only for deepening the crisis but also for exiting it.
-We also show that this mechanism was relevant before the events of April 1933.
-We call this mechanism the trade channel.
+We contribute to this literature by providing a clearer identification strategy, by exploiting the cross-sectional variation within the US, and testing the main effects in periods with exogenous shocks.
+The exposure measure built for this paper, which has city- and time-specific variation, and the large and monthly panel of cities' economic activity allow us to control for common time effects in the US and evaluate relative differences in a very short window.
+This setting provides a clean identification relative